Copy/paste to the system clipboard from shell scripts

 clipboard_control for details.

 Output the current contents of the clipboard to STDOUT.
-Note that by default kitty will prompt you asking to allow access to the clipboard.
+Note that by default kitty will prompt for permission to access the clipboard.
 Can be controlled by

 Use the primary selection rather than the clipboard on systems that support it, such as X11.
 Default: